EHCP Annual Review: A Teacher's Complete Guide

 Do not underestimate the value of sending both forms.
 The structured form captures the factual updates the Local Authority needs.
 The person-centred form captures the human story that should drive every decision.
 When a parent writes "we hope she will have a friend she can invite to her birthday party," that single sentence can reframe an entire discussion about social communication targets.

-How you capture the pupil's views depends on their age, communication needs, and preferences.
-Some pupils will want to attend the meeting and speak for themselves.
+How you capture the learner's views depends on their age, communication needs, and preferences.
+Some learners will want to attend the meeting and speak for themselves.
 Others will prefer to contribute through a one-page profile, a video, drawings, or a conversation with a trusted adult beforehand.
 The key is that their views are genuinely theirs, not interpreted or sanitised by adults.
 Ask open questions: What do you enjoy at school?
 What is hard?
 What would you change?
 What do you want to learn next?
-For pupils with complex communication needs, use visual supports, talking mats, or symbol-based tools to ensure their voice is heard.
+For learners with complex communication needs, use visual supports, talking mats, or symbol-based tools to ensure their voice is heard.

 The meeting itself is only the midpoint of the process.
 What happens afterwards determines whether the review actually leads to change.